 The alternative standards available for satisfying the criterion goals differ by criterion, as described below.
-The applicant is responsible for identifying which standard best applies to their facility in each criterion and each Zone of Effect (see Section 4.1.1 for definition of Zones of Effect), and for documenting how the standard applies.
+The applicant is responsible for identifying which standard best applies to their facility in each criterion and each Zone of Effect (see Section 4.1.1 for definition of Zones of Effect), and for documenting the basis upon which the standard applies, and how the facility satisfies that standard.
 The specific information required to justify each standard is explained in more detail in Appendix B. The goals of each criterion must be satisfied everywhere that they are affected by facility operations, even though different standards may apply in different Zones of Effect.